 Windows Hibernate vs Sleep

-Hopefully, above explanation helped you to know the difference between sleep and hibernate mode of Windows.
+Hopefully, the above explanation helped you to know the difference between sleep and hibernate mode of Windows.

-In addition, this helps you to decide that you want to put your Windows in sleep mode or in a hibernate mode.
+In addition, this will help you decide whether you want to put your Windows in sleep mode or in hibernate mode.